lint-staged/lint-staged/MIGRATION.md

 #### Updated Node.js version requirement

-The lowest supported Node.js version is `18.19.0` or `20.5.0`, following requirements of `execa@9`.
+For version `lint-staged@16.0.0` the lowest supported Node.js version is `20.19.0`, following requirements of `nano-spawn`.
 Please upgrade your Node.js version.

+For version `lint-staged@16.1.0` this is lowered to `20.17.0`, again following `nano-spawn`.

 #### Removed validation for removed advanced configuration file options